Cleveland Ohio Elopement Photographer

 - After your elopement, you will receive your actual copy of your marriage license (along with a cute decorative one) in the mail.

-Eloping is something of a statement in itself!
-If you're planning to get married without your friends, and family by your side, then make sure it's something you want, as well you’re doing it right reasons.
-Saving money, avoiding drama, keeping it intimate and personal, are all valid reasons to elope - just make sure that you have thought a lot about your decision, and it's what you both want.
+Eloping is quite the statement in itself!
+If you're planning to get married without your friends and family by your side, then ensure it is something you want, as well as doing it for the right reasons.
+Saving money, avoiding drama, keeping it intimate and personal, are all valid reasons to elope - just make sure you have given your decision a lot of thought, and that it is what you both want.

 Just because you are not going to have 200+ guests to wine, dine and entertain does not mean your elopement day shouldn't be special.
 Whether you write personalized vows, go all out on a fancy limousine, eat cake for breakfast, or go to a 5-star restaurant for dinner after, do whatever it is that will make your wedding day feel special and truly memorable to you both.
 The best fact about eloping is the fact that you can do whatever you want, so make sure you do!

-There usually is a lot of guilt associated with elopements at first.
-With that said this might be easier said than done.
-Do not feel bad about your decision, because you don't have to justify it to anyone except you and your partner.
-Of course, there will be some friends and family that might be initially disappointed with the idea, but once they get over the initial shock, chances are, they'll be nothing but excited and happy for you both.
-I always say "Prepare yourself for the worst but expect the best" is the key mindset for eloping.
-Hopefully, everyone you know will be rooting for you, but try not to be too upset if a couple of people aren't as excited about your news as you'd hoped.
+There is often a lot of guilt associated with elopements at first.
+With that said, this might be easier said than done.
+Do not feel bad about your decision, because you do not have to justify it to anyone except you and your partner.
+Of course, there will be some friends and family members who might be initially disappointed with the idea, but once they get over the initial shock, chances are, they will be nothing but excited and happy for you both.

-However, you want to let people know about your elopement, make a solid plan.
-When it comes to friends and family, they must hear the news from you.
-Ideally, you should inform the close family members in person and not through the grapevine or on Facebook!
+Ideally, you should inform close family members in person about your elopement, rather than through the grapevine or on Facebook.
 I would highly recommend having a script ready to go.
-As I said, you don't need to explain yourself, but you both need to be on the same page when it comes to letting the family in on your big surprise.
+You don't need to explain yourselves, but it's important that you and your spouse are on the same page when it comes to letting the family know about your big surprise.

-Your portraits are meant to be enjoyed!
-You will feel rewarded when you view your photographs.
-All of your efforts will be worthwhile.
+You will feel rewarded when you view your photographs and all of your efforts will be worthwhile.
 If you have any questions, please don’t hesitate to ask me before your session.